Skip to main content

+This article explains how to build semgrep-cli so that you can make and test changes to the Python wrapper.
 The semgrep-cli name refers to the project that exposes the actual semgrep command.
 The README explains the relationship between semgrep-cli and semgrep-core.

 Prerequisite

-- Python >= 3.10 installed in your local machine.
+• Python >= 3.10 installed in your local machine.

-- Install it by following the
+• Install it by following the pipenv documentation.

 Set up the environment

-Most Python development is done inside thecli directory:
+Most Python development is done inside the cli directory:

-pytest, and installs semgrep in editable mode in the virtual environment.
+Next, initialize and enter the virtual environment.
+The following command installs developer dependencies, such as pytest, and installs semgrep in editable mode in the virtual environment.
 From the cli directory, run the following command:

-(cli) when the virtual environment is active.
+By convention, your shell prompt is prepended with (cli) when the virtual environment is active.
+Next, install the Python dependencies:

-SEMGREP_SKIP_BIN tells the installer that you’ll use your own semgrep-core; see below.*which semgrep should return a path within your virtual environment.
+Running which semgrep should return a path within your virtual environment.
 On macOS, this is likely contained within $HOME/.local/share/virtualenvs/.

 Get the semgrep-core binary

+Almost all usages of semgrep-cli require the semgrep-core binary.
 To get the binary, follow the instructions in Building semgrep-core.
 It takes approximately 20 minutes.

 Use a precompiled binary

-semgrep-core, for example, to fix a parse error. - Semgrep scans fail if the interface between
+• You cannot modify semgrep-core, for example, to fix a parse error.

-semgrep-cliandsemgrep-corehas changed since the binary was compiled.
+• Semgrep scans fail if the interface between semgrep-cli and semgrep-core has changed since the binary was compiled.
 This has happened roughly every two months historically, but can happen at any time without notice.

-brew install semgrep), a semgrep-core binary was bundled within that installation.
+If you installed Semgrep using Homebrew (with brew install semgrep), a semgrep-core binary was bundled within that installation.
 However, it is not made available on your $PATH by default.
+You can add the bundled binary to your $PATH with this series of commands, provided you have jq installed:

 Run semgrep-cli